 Challenges in IoT Design

 IoT development calls for regulation-compliant applications with intuitive interfaces that also take into consideration the myriad of endpoints.
 That means fundamental changes in device designs.
-And it requires developers to work closely with product teams.
+Developers need to work closely with product teams located around the globe.

 Designing devices for IoT presents challenges, but they're not insurmountable.